Meeco/docs/releases/svx-3.0.0.md

   - `C` certificate attribute must be provided
   - `CN` certificate attribute must be provided and match `app.base_url` host name
   - `subjectAltName` certificate attribute must be provided and match `DNS:app.<base_url host name>` format
-- Additional checks for duplicate `vct` or `doctype` values for credential types within the organisation
+- Additional checks for duplicate `vct` or `doctype` values for credential types within the organisation:
   - If a credential type has a duplicated `vct` or `doctype`, it will be removed from the `supportedCredentialTypes`.
 Errors will be logged at startup when duplicates are detected
   - `GET system/svx/reload_data` returns a 400 error if the organisation has duplicated credential types
-- Endpoint changes
+- Endpoint changes:
   - Response of `POST /presentations/request` keys transformed to snake case to match the rest of the API
   - Response of `POST /presentations/requests/:id/stats` keys transformed to snake case
   - Changed `/interaction/:uid` endpoint to render an error page instead of raw JSON
 - Changed `getCredentialDisplayMetadata` to use the credential type name instead of the schema name
-  - Added support for `contentEncoding` and `contentMediaType` attributes in JSON schema when claims are automatically generated
+- Added support for `contentEncoding` and `contentMediaType` attributes in JSON schema when claims are automatically generated:
   - Supported encodings: `base64`
   - Supported media types: `image/png`, `image/jpeg`, `image/svg+xml`

 ### Removed
 - Removed support for OpenID4VCI-draft13